-In the virtual hackathon Think Rural, Think Digital, Think Ahead! participants between 18 and 35 years old were welcome to find innovative solutions for a swift post-covid recovery of the North Atlantic region.
+During the Think Rural, Think Digital, Think Ahead! competition, participants aged 18 to 35 were challenged to find innovative solutions for a swift post-Covid recovery of the North Atlantic region.

-The region is characterized by its rural areas, sparsely populated communities, long distances, and challenges in delivery of services.
+The region is defined by its rural areas, sparsely populated communities, long distances and challenges in delivery of services.
 These everyday challenges have become even more visible throughout the pandemic.
-At the same time one of the major income sources in the region, the tourism industry, has vanished, and left thousands without a job.
+At the same time, tourism, one of the major income sources in the region, has vanished, leaving thousands without jobs.

 Digital health in rural areas

-The hackathon addressed the issues that people living in rural areas in the North Atlantic face when it comes to getting essential medical help, both during and after a pandemic.
-Many people also lack access to or skills to use digital tools, which is a challenge that was addressed as well.
+The hackathon addressed the issues that people living in rural areas in the North Atlantic face when it comes to getting essential medical care, both during and after the pandemic.
+Many people also unable to use the tools that enable distance-healthcare — a challenge that was addressed during the hackathon.

 Post-covid recovery in rural tourism

-One of the key economic sectors and significant sources of income, jobs, and cultural exchange in the North Atlantic region, is tourism.
-This sector has largely disappeared through the pandemic which has had significant economic and social consequences for these regions.
-Travel restrictions, hesitation to travel, and environmental concerns all played a role in the industry’s sudden decline, and many of these issues will not be gone when the pandemic is over.
+One of the key economic sectors and significant sources of income, jobs and cultural exchange in the North Atlantic region is tourism.
+Tourism largely disappeared during the pandemic and this has had significant economic and social consequences.
+Official restrictions, personal hesitation among travellers and environmental concerns all played a role in the industry’s sudden decline, and many of these issues remain even after the pandemic.

-The hackathon participants needed to come up with ideas to revive and renew the tourism industry post-pandemic, making it more resilient and sustainable.
-A green and sustainable tourism industry is vital to secure the Nordic region is to achieve its goal of becoming the most sustainable and integrated region in the world by 2030.
-This could create sustainable jobs, promote environmental protection and encourage cultural exchange.
-Hackathon participants were encourage to come up with ideas that had the potential for creating jobs — and particularly long-term jobs — in the region, preferably on a longer basis.
+Hackathon participants needed to come up with ideas for reviving and renewing the tourism industry post-pandemic, making it more resilient and sustainable.
+A green and sustainable tourism industry is vital of the Nordic region is to achieve its goal of becoming the most sustainable and integrated region in the world by 2030.
+Success could create sustainable jobs, promote environmental protection and encourage cultural exchange.
+Hackathon participants were encourage to come up with ideas that had the potential for creating jobs — and particularly long-term jobs — in the region.

-Individuals in the age range of 18-35 years who reside in the North Atlantic region could apply to participate in the event.
-The North Atlantic region comprises of the following geography:
+Residents of the North Atlantic region aged 18-35 could apply to participate in the event.
+The region comprises of the following countries and sub-national jurisdictions:

 - Faroe Islands